section-engineering-education/engineering-education/articles/Introduction-to-time-series/index.md

 ### Components of time series
 Here are four useful time series analysis techniques:

 1. **Trend**: This is the long-term increase or decrease in the data.
-It can be linear or non-linear.
+The trend can be increasing or decreasing as well as linear or nonlinear.
-2. **Irregular** component: This component is uncertain.
-In every time series, there's an unpredictable component that makes it a random variable
+2. **Irregular** This component is uncertain.
+In every time series, there's an unpredictable component that makes it a random variable which is as a results of a short-term fluctuations in a series which are not systematic and in some instances not predictable.
 3. **Seasonality**: It is the regular pattern of up and down fluctuations in a time series.
-It may be a short term variation occurring due to seasonal factors.
+It may be a short term variation occurring due to seasonal factors, in seasonality there's a situation in which the data experiences regular and predictable changes
-4. **Cyclicity**: In straightforward terms, this variation is caused by circumstances that repeat at irregular intervals.
+4. **Cyclicity**: In straightforward terms, this variation is caused by circumstances that repeat at irregular intervals. the length of the cycle is described as the period

 ![Simple](/engineering-education/introduction-to-time-series/img.jpg)